iGitScor/igitscor.github.io/_posts/2016-06-08-how-to-migrate-front-technologies.md

 # Briefing

 There were no huge specifications for this project because it was an iterative project using the Scrum method.
-The need of the site was reduced to a small site but very inviting with the logic LEAN UX, including search, listings and product sheets.
+The need of the site was reduced to a small site, but very inviting with the logic LEAN UX, including search, listings and product sheets.
 Plus the fact to keep in mind that the site will be expanded at a later stage.
 The site had to be mobile friendly.

 The main complex problem was to include a sub module into the new site.
-The fact is the two projects didn't have the same tech stack.
+The fact is, the two projects didn't have the same tech stack.

 ## Concrete case